American Composition girl doll, two

 flared head and hands, cloth body, upper arms and disk jointed straight legs,

-molded painted hair, painted blue eyes, closed mouth.
-Doll mark M.T.
+molded painted hair, painted blue eyes, closed mouth, doll mark

 Character Girl Doll 15"

-composition head with molded painted hair, painted facial features with open
+composition head with molded painted hair, painted facial features with closed

-Ritzy Chubby Baby Doll seems to be Natural's trade name, which is
+Doll Company Ritzi Chubby Baby Dolls seems to be Natural's trade name, which is

 found on doll hang tags - brand rather than a singular doll name.
 The

-silver tag with navy writing reads; It's a NATURAL, Ritzy Chubby Baby
+silver tag with navy writing reads; It's a NATURAL, Ritzi Chubby Baby

-Ritzy Chubby Baby Doll shown on left, is all composition jointed body,
+Ritzi Chubby Baby Doll shown above left, is all composition jointed body,

-Natural went on to produce hard plastic and vinyl Miss Ritzy dolls, too, in the
+a Natural" patent number 525,833.
+1960s Natural went on to produce hard plastic and vinyl Miss Ritzi dolls.

-Natural Doll Ritzy Chubby Baby Doll, 15" plus other sizes, all composition jointed
+1950s+ Natural Doll Company Ritzi Chubby Baby Doll, 15" plus other sizes, all composition jointed

-body, molded hair, wigged or both, sleep eyes, closed mouth.
-Doll is unmarked.
+body, molded hair, wigged or both, painted or sleep eyes, closed mouth, doll is unmarked.